Volunteer in Vietnam Teaching PE and Coaching Sports in Schools

-- ROLE: To work alongside local teachers coaching children in a variety of sports with the goal of improving their fitness
+- ROLE: To work alongside local teachers coaching children and teenagers in a variety of sports with the goal of improving their fitness

 - LENGTH OF PLACEMENT: From 4 weeks